Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation: Introduction

-Among these developments, one particularly effective and scalable strategy is to represent each node with a time-varying embedding that evolves alongside the graph.
-These dynamic embeddings provide a compact and informative summary of how node behavior changes across time, enabling downstream tasks such as classification, forecasting, and anomaly detection in dynamic networks.
+Relational data arise in many machine learning applications, including recommendation systems~\cite{raza2026comprehensive}, social networks~\cite{sheshar2024social}, biological networks~\cite{kiani2021networks}, and knowledge graphs~\cite{galkin2024towards}.
+In many settings these relationships evolve over time, motivating methods that represent dynamic network structure for tasks such as clustering, prediction, and anomaly detection.
+A central approach is to learn \emph{dynamic node embeddings}: low-dimensional representations of nodes that vary over time and summarize evolving connectivity patterns.

-However, for dynamic embeddings to be useful in practice, they must be stable~\cite{gallagherSpectralEmbeddingDynamic2022,davisSimplePowerfulFramework2023}.
-Stability ensures that embeddings preserve meaningful relational patterns over time.
-In particular, embeddings must satisfy two essential conditions.
-The first, called cross-sectional stability, requires that nodes with the same behavior at a given time be embedded identically.
-The second, called longitudinal stability, requires that a single node with consistent behavior across different times be embedded consistently.
-Without these properties, comparisons across nodes or time steps become unreliable, which undermines the utility of the embeddings in downstream tasks such as classification and clustering.
+For temporal comparisons to be meaningful, dynamic embeddings must satisfy basic stability requirements. \emph{Cross-sectional stability} requires that nodes with identical connectivity behavior at a fixed time be embedded identically, while \emph{longitudinal stability} requires that a node whose connectivity behavior does not change over time be embedded consistently across snapshots.
+Without these properties, temporal comparisons become unstable and difficult to interpret.

-One recent effort to address temporal structure in dynamic graphs is presented by Zhao et al. (2021), who propose a context-aware spectral distance motivated by the problem of isospectrality.
-This phenomenon occurs when non-isomorphic graphs share identical eigenvalues, creating ambiguity for spectral methods~\cite{butlerCospectralFamilyGraphs2016,nicaBriefIntroductionSpectral2018}.
-The authors suggest that resolving isospectrality could help capture dynamic graph behavior more effectively.
-However, as shown by a counterexample in the Supplementary Material, their method does not resolve the isospectrality problem and thus cannot satisfy the stability conditions.

-Another recent approach, developed by Gallagher et al. (2022), formalizes cross-sectional and longitudinal stability using a dynamic latent position model.
-The authors show that these conditions are satisfied by unfolded adjacency spectral embedding (UASE), which constructs a joint embedding across time steps based on matrix unfolding.
-This result guarantees that nodes with the same latent behavior are exchangeable, even when observed at different times.
-This makes the embeddings produced by UASE both interpretable and reliable for temporal analysis.

-A follow-up study by Davis et al. (2023) introduces a dilation-based modification to enable a wide range of static embedding methods to satisfy the stability conditions.
-However, as we show in the Supplementary Material, the main theoretical result of these authors does not in general hold.
-This leaves open the question of whether cross-sectional and longitudinal stability can be guaranteed for dynamic embeddings on the basis of other widely used matrix operators such as normalized Laplacians, which are central to spectral graph theory~\cite{chungSpectralGraphTheory1997,silvaSpectralAlgorithmsTemporal2018,froylandSpectralClusteringTimeevolving2024}.